TiSA market snapshot (including Australia)

 The Trade in Services Agreement (TiSA) is a services-only trade agreement jointly led by Australia, the European Union and the United States.

 Australia has a strong interest in progressing services trade reform, both in terms of improved services market access commitments and as a way to generate momentum in multilateral negotiations more broadly.
-The services sector now accounts for almost three quarters of Australia’s GDP and generated more than AU$100 billion in value-added export earnings in 2013.
-Using a value-add methodology [PDF 262 KB], services contribute 40 per cent of our value-added export earnings.
+The services sector now accounts for almost three quarters of Australia’s GDP and is estimated to have generated more than AU$100 billion in value-added export earnings in 2015.
+Using a value-add methodology [PDF 56 KB], services contribute 40 per cent of our value-added export earnings.

 The TiSA is an opportunity to address barriers to international trade in services that are impeding the expansion of Australia’s services exports.